Aaron Hickey: Bologna

 Bologna made an updated offer for Hickey, which was accepted by Hearts on 8 September 2020.
 On 24 September 2020, Hickey completed a moved to the Serie A side for an undisclosed fee believed to be around £1.5 million.
 He said he chose Bologna over Bayern due to the Italian club's family feel, and their intention to use him in their first-team.
 Due to the suspension of regular left-back Mitchell Dijks, Hickey made his first Serie A appearance on 28 September in a 4–1 win against Parma.
-His first season at Bologna was cut short by injury in March 2021, restricting him to 12 appearances.
+That meant Hickey followed Denis Law, Joe Jordan, Graeme Souness and Liam Henderson to be the fifth Scotsman to play in the Italian Football Championship since its re-brand in 1929 to Serie A. Hickey's first season at Bologna was cut short by shoulder surgery in March 2021, restricting him to 12 appearances, even though he clocked up the fourth-highest minutes total of any under-21 player across the top five European leagues.
 At the end of the season, he was nominated for the 2021 Golden Boy award.

 Hickey returned to Bologna's first team following his injury, starting the first game of the 2021–22 season against Salernitana, which Bologna won 3–2.

-On 21 September 2021, Hickey scored his first goal for Bologna, in their 2–2 draw with Genoa in the Serie A. In November 2021 he was described as "flourishing in Serie A with Bologna".
+On 21 September 2021, Hickey scored his first goal for Bologna, in their 2–2 draw with Genoa in the Serie A. That made him the fourth Scot to score in Serie A, as Henderson did not score for Empoli that season until January.
+In November 2021 he was described as "flourishing in Serie A with Bologna".
 On 24 April 2022, Hickey became the first Scot to score 5 goals in a single Serie A season since Graeme Souness in 1984–85 for Sampdoria.